mpanunto/PanunTools/README.md

 # Panuntools

-A GitHub repository of tools that may be useful to GISS on wildfire incidents, created by [Matt Panunto](https://github.com/mpanunto)
+A GitHub repository of tools for GISS on wildfire incidents, created by [Matt Panunto](https://github.com/mpanunto)

 ## About